netzahdzc/oHealth-Context/schemas/ClinicalControl/README.md

 A JSON Schema corresponding to this data model can be found [here](https://github.com/netzahdzc/oHealth-Context/blob/master/schemas/ClinicalControl/control-test-1.x.json).

 + `id` : Unique identifier.
-   + Mandatory
+   + Mandatory.

 + `type` : Entity type.
 It must be equal to `ControlTest`.
    + Mandatory

-+ `refUser` : Reference to the actual User to which this UserContext is associated.
-Within FIWARE, this reference could point to the end of the FIWARE Identity Manager, where FIWARE user profiles are stored.
++ `refUser` : Reference to the actual User sheltered by an independent service.
     + Attribute type: `string`.
     + Mandatory.